mdislam1/WebCalculator/README.md

 # WebCalculator

-This is a simple web calculator implemented with Html and CSS.
+This is a simple web calculator implemented using HTML and CSS.

 ## Screenshot